cremerlab/useless_expression/code/processing/growth_rates/2021-07-27_r2_SingleKO_acetate/README.md

 status: >
     Accepted
 description : >
     Data looks good.
-The ∆opp strain grew notably slower than previously, but there is no clear reason not to think that it is legitimate.
+Replicate 1 of ∆rbs was dropped due to an obvious instrument error where there was a sudden largee drop in the OD, but growth continued as normal.
 ---

-# 2021-07-26 (Run 2) Single KO Acetate Growth Rate Determination
+# 2021-07-27 (Run 2) Single KO Acetate Growth Rate Determination

 ## Purpose
 This is an experiment measuring the rate of growth of single knockouts of